Evgeniya-mi/Diploma/README.md

-Results of experiments and their analysis
+Experimental results and their analysis